Singapore Private Tour

 Today we will explore sites associated with the bitter fighting in Singapore in 1942, and the horrendous ordeal of prisoners of war who were captured here.
-The first stop today is Changi Museum, dedicated to Singapore’s history during the Second World War.
-Once the site of many prisoner-of-war camps during the Japanese Occupation, Changi has since gone down in history as a place of much pain, torture and human suffering.
+The first stop today is Changi Village, once the site of many prisoner-of-war camps during the Japanese Occupation, Changi has since gone down in history as a place of much pain, torture and human suffering.
 It is said that more Australian POWs perished under incarceration than in the battle itself.
 You will then take a leisurely 15-minute walk to Changi Beach to visit the memorial plaque at one of the sites where the Sook Ching Massacre took place.
 This massacre lasted from 18 February to 04 March 1942 and was a means of “cleansing” the Chinese who were seen as hostile, anti-Japanese elements.
-Afterwards you will visit Johore Battery which was an artillery battery in Changi, Singapore.
-Built by the British in 1939 for the defence of Singapore, the Johore Battery is a gun emplacement site consisting of a labyrinth of tunnels.
+Afterwards you will visit Johore Battery, built by the British in 1939, it is a gun emplacement site consisting of a labyrinth of tunnels.
 The tunnels were used to store ammunition to support three large guns that could fire 15-inch shells.
 The guns were the largest installed outside Britain during World War II.
 They were destroyed before the surrender of the British army and the tunnels were sealed up after the war.
 The location remained a secret until the Singapore Prisons Department rediscovered them in April 1991.
 Today, replicas of the large gun and a 15-inch shell are located at the Johore Battery.
-We will see Selarang Camp en route to Sembawang, where over 15,000 prisoners of war were held in a space designed to hold 1,200.
-Next we will pass the Sembawang Park and Sembawang Shipyard, used as a British Naval base complex from the 1920s until Singapore’s independence.
-We will enjoy lunch at a local restaurant before we visit the Kranji War Memorial, to pay our respects to more than 1100 Australian soldiers who are remembered in the British Commonwealth Memorial.
-We will also visit the Kranji War Cemetery, the final resting place for 4,458 allied servicemen in marked graves laid out in rows on maintained and manicured lawns.
-After we will take a scenic drive towards the Civic Centre to visit the City Hall.
+You will see Selarang Camp en route to Sembawang, where over 15,000 prisoners of war were held in a space designed to hold 1,200.
+Next you will pass the Sembawang Park and Sembawang Shipyard, used as a British Naval base complex from the 1920s until Singapore’s independence.
+You will enjoy lunch at a local restaurant before visiting the Kranji War Memorial, to pay respects to more than 1100 Australian soldiers who are remembered in the British Commonwealth Memorial.
+You will also visit the Kranji War Cemetery, the final resting place for 4,458 allied servicemen in marked graves laid out in rows on maintained and manicured lawns.
+After you will take a scenic drive towards the Civic Centre to visit the City Hall.
 The significance of the City Hall lies in the involvement during the World War II.
 British prisoners-of-war were rounded up in front of the building for a march to POW camps at Changi Prison and Selarang.
 On 12 September 1945, the Japanese General Itagaki surrendered to Lord Mountbatten to end World War II in Singapore.
-While in the city, we will visit 2 memorials: Lim Bo Seng Memorial, a tribute to a local hero with his involvement in anti-Japanese activities and the Cenotaph Memorial, built in memory of the 124 British soldiers born or resident in Singapore who gave their lives in World War I (1914–1918), with a second dedication (but no names) added in remembrance of those who died in World War II (1941–1945).
+While in the city, you will visit 2 memorials: Lim Bo Seng Memorial, a tribute to a local hero with his involvement in anti-Japanese activities and the Cenotaph Memorial, built in memory of the 124 British soldiers born or resident in Singapore who gave their lives in World War I (1914–1918), with a second dedication (but no names) added in remembrance of those who died in World War II (1941–1945).
 The last stop of the day is the Battlebox, built in 1936 and a former WWII British underground command centre inside Fort Canning Hill in the heart of Singapore City.
 It was part of the headquarters of Malaya Command, the army which defended Malaya and Singapore in WWII.
 It was inside the Battlebox that the British made the decision to surrender Singapore to the invading Japanese on 15 February 1942.
-At the end of our today’s touring we will be dropped back to our hotel where the evening is at our leisure.
+At the end of today’s touring, you will be dropped back to your hotel where the evening is at your leisure.
 (B, L)

-This morning we will depart for a half day tour of the Old Forts.
-Our first stop for the day is Reflections at Bukit Chandu.
-Set amidst the lush greenery of Bukit Chandu (Opium Hill), this interpretative centre is a memorial to the last moments of the brave soldiers of WWII and a place to reflect on their courage, the cost of war and the price of peace.
-We will go back in time to 1942 when 1,400 soldiers of the Malay Regiment made their stand against 13,000 Japanese soldiers, choosing death over dishonour.
-We will continue our journey to Labrador Park which besides its rich biodiversity, this headland played a significant role in the history of Singapore during World War II.
+Your first stop for the day is The Old Ford Motor Factory which is a historic building in Bukit Batok, Singapore, located along Upper Bukit Timah Road.
+It is the place where British forces under Lieutenant-General Arthur Percival surrendered to Japanese forces under Lieutenant-General Yamashita Tomoyuki on 15 February 1942 after the Battle of Singapore.
+The Former Ford Factory was restored by the National Archives of Singapore and currently houses a permanent World War II exhibition on the war and its legacies.
+You will continue your journey to Labrador Park which besides its rich biodiversity, this headland played a significant role in the history of Singapore during World War II.
 Remnants of the past like the tunnels and a fort enable visitors to have an interactive learning experience of the military history of the British rule during that era.
 Proceed thereafter to Fort Siloso, one of twelve coast artillery batteries which made up “Fortress Singapore” at the start of World War II.
 Although there are visible remains of some other batteries to be found on Singapore, Fort Siloso is the only restored battery open for public visitation.
-Our final stop today is St Andrew’s Cathedral, the oldest Anglican house of worship in Singapore.
+Today’s final stop is St Andrew’s Cathedral, the oldest Anglican house of worship in Singapore.
 After a morning of touring, the afternoon is at leisure to explore the sites of Singapore at your own pace.
 Drop off to your hotel will be approx. 1.00pm.
 (B)

-STAR INCLUSIONS: Bukit Chandu – Labrador Park – Fort Siloso – St Andrews Cathedral
+STAR INCLUSIONS ★ Old Ford Factory ★ Labrador Park ★ Fort Siloso ★ St Andrews Cathedral

 Unfortunately your tour ends today.
-After breakfast you will be transferred to Singapore airport for your departure flight.
+You will be transferred to Singapore airport for your departure flight.
 (B)

-Contact our reservations team on 1300 880 340 or click on the enquiry button below and leave your details.
+Contact our reservations team on 1300 880 340 or click on the enquiry button above and leave your details.

 Ask about our airfare, hotel and car hire deals, which offer great discounts when booked in conjunction with our tours.